Bouncing ball: Drag

 where C_{d} is the drag coefficient, and A the cross-sectional area of the ball.

 Drag will cause the ball to lose mechanical energy during its flight, and will reduce its range and height, while crosswinds will deflect it from its original path.
 Both effects have to be taken into account by players in sports such as golf.

 Magnus effect

 The Magnus force acting on a ball with backspin.
 The curly flow lines represent a turbulent wake.
 The airflow has been deflected in the direction of spin.

 In table tennis, a skilled player can exploit the ball's spin to affect the trajectory of the ball during its flight and its reaction upon impact with a surface.
 With topspin, the ball reaches maximum height further into its flight (1) and then curves abruptly downwards (2).
-The impact propels the ball forward (3) and will tend to bounce upwards when impacting the opposing player's paddle.
+The impact propels the ball forwards (3), and the ball will tend to bounce upwards when impacting the opposing player's paddle.
 The situation is opposite in the case of backspin.